 1942: Country music singer-songwriter Jerry Jeff Walker, who is most famous for writing the song "Mr. Bojangles," is born Ronald Clyde Crosby in Oneonta, N.Y.

 1941: Rock singer Mike Love, a founding member of The Beach Boys along with his cousins Brian, Carl and Dennis Wilson, and their friend Al Jardine, is born in Los Angeles, California.

 1937: H. P. Lovecraft, the American author of horror, fantasy and science fiction, especially the subgenre known as weird fiction, dies of cancer of the small intestine at the age of 46 in Providence, Rhode Island.
 Lovecraft, seen here in 1915, is best known for his "Cthulhu Mythos" story cycle and the "Necronomicon," a fictional magical textbook of rites and forbidden lore.

 1935: Actor Judd Hirsch, known for his TV roles in "Taxi," "Dear John" and "Numb3rs," and for movie roles in "Ordinary People," "Independence Day" and "A Beautiful Mind," is born in The Bronx, New York.
 Hirsch was nominated for the Academy Award for Best Supporting Actor for his role in "Ordinary People" in 1981.

 1935: Televangelist Jimmy Swaggart, who has preached to crowds around the world through his weekly telecast since the mid-1970s, is born in Ferriday, La.
 Sexual scandals in the late 1980s and early 1990s led the Assemblies of God to defrock him, and to his temporarily stepping down as the head of Jimmy Swaggart Ministries.

-1933: U.S. Supreme Court Justice Ruth Bader Ginsburg, who was appointed by President Bill Clinton in 1993, is born in Brooklyn, N.Y.
+1933: U.S. Supreme Court Justice Ruth Bader Ginsburg, who was appointed by President Bill Clinton in 1993, is born in Brooklyn, New York.
 She is the second female justice, after Sandra Day O'Connor, and the first Jewish female justice.

 1919: The American Legion is founded with an organizational caucus in Paris, France, held by American veterans waiting to return home after World War I.

 1916: After Pancho Villa's raid on Columbus, New Mexico, President Woodrow Wilson sends 4,800 United States troops led by Army Gen. John J. Pershing over the U.S.-Mexico border in an ultimately unsuccessful pursuit of the Mexican Revolutionary general.
 The nine-month pursuit ended when the U.S. entered into World War I and Pershing was called back.